Communication, Rhetoric and the Literary Arts (CRLA)

 ENG 501: AP English Language and Composition

-Prerequisites: Department approval based on teacher recommendation regarding ability and work ethic, submission of writing samples, and/or a diagnostic exam; in addition, a student must have earned at least an A- in ENG 202, an A in ENG 302, or a B+ in ENG 502.
+Prerequisites: Department approval based on teacher recommendation regarding ability and work ethic, review of writing samples, and a diagnostic exam; in addition, a student must have earned at least an A- in ENG 202, an A in ENG 302, or a B+ in ENG 502.

 ENG 502: AP English Literature and Composition

-Throughout history, interpretation has played a crucial role in understanding the human condition and even the broader concept of “life”—what is it?
-Does it have a meaning?
-It is not difficult to see, therefore, that numerous societal, political, and even ethical effects may be borne out by interpretative practices and that reading and writing literature is a unique way of intervening in personal and social worlds.
-Building upon the CRLA-English curriculum, students engage with various methods of analyzing texts across the literary canon, including short stories, novels, poetry, and drama.
-Foundational texts include both classic essays in literary theory, such as Aristotle’s Poetics, Sigmund Freud’s Interpretation of Dreams, and Cleanth Brook’s The Well-Wrought Urn as well as contemporary studies from select authors.
+Students in AP Literature and Composition engage with various methods of analyzing texts across the literary canon, including short stories, novels, poetry, and drama.
+Foundational texts include both classic essays in literary theory, such as Aristotle’s Poetics, Viktor Shklovksy’s Art as Device, and Cleanth Brook’s The Well-Wrought Urn as well as contemporary studies from select authors.
 Course units are thematically organized around canonical topics, such as social realism, literary modernism and postmodernism, feminism, and existentialism, with featured works including F. Scott Fitzgerald’s The Great Gatsby, T.S.
-Eliot’s The Waste Land, Sophocles’s Antigone, Franz Kafka’s Metamorphosis, and Ralph Ellison’s Invisible Man.
+Eliot’s The Waste Land, Sophocles’s Antigone, Franz Kafka’s The Trial, and Toni Morrison’s The Bluest Eye.
 In line with this course’s rigorous expectations, students are expected to complete a summer reading project and additional reading is assigned during the winter break.
 Students are required to sit for the AP English Literature and Composition exam in May.

-Prerequisites: Department approval based on teacher recommendation regarding ability and work ethic, submission of writing samples, and/or a diagnostic exam; in addition, a student must have earned at least an A- in ENG 202, an A in ENG 302, or a B+ in ENG 501.
+Prerequisites: Department approval based on teacher recommendation regarding ability and work ethic, review of writing samples, and a diagnostic exam; in addition, a student must have earned at least an A- in ENG 202, an A in ENG 302, or a B+ in ENG 501.

 Supplementary English Courses for 9th and 10th Grade